 Cath makes enough washing powder for a year for about $10.
 It depends on how much washing you do of course, but I reckon this should last me at least 6 months and that’s a substantial saving!

 Instructions and Ingredients to make the washing powder

 - Mix together and store in a sealed container.

 Use 3 scant teaspoons per load for a top-loader and 1 scant teaspoon per load for a front loader.

-Cath uses borax in her mix instead of bi-carb, but I recycle the water onto my garden (doesn’t everybody?) so obviously no borax.
-The bi-carb soda won’t harm your plants.
+Cath uses borax in her mix instead of bi-carb, but I recycle the water onto my garden and sometimes I wonder about borax.
+I know that the bi-carb soda won’t harm my plants.

 Here’s Cath in her video